mwunsch/weary/README.md

 If you dig a bit deeper, it's a suite of tools built around the [Rack](http://rack.rubyforge.org/) ecosystem.
 As you build a client, remember that just about every class in Weary is a piece of Rack middleware or a Rack application underneath the covers.

-It features
+It features:

-+ Full Rack integration:
+*   Full Rack integration:
     There are points in the stack to hook in Rack middleware and just about every class in Weary is a Rack application in its own right.

-+ Asynchronous:
+*   Asynchronous:
     Weary::Request#perform, the thing that performs the request, returns a [future](http://en.wikipedia.org/wiki/Futures_and_promises) and only blocks when accessed.

 ## Quick Start